michelm/pygpsd/README.md

 # PYGPSD

-A simulated GPS daemon using **nmea** to mimic location, speed and heading changes
+A simulated GPS daemon using provided **nmea** file to mimic location, speed and heading changes